Computer Engineer Salary and Career Outlook

 How Much Can You Earn as a Computer Engineer?

-Computer engineers typically made salaries approaching $120,000 as of 2020.
+Computer engineers often made salaries over $120,000 as of 2021.
 However, salaries vary depending on factors like experience: Computer engineers with more years of experience often earn higher salaries than entry-level workers.

 Degree specializations also contribute to differences in pay.
-For example, a networking specialization qualifies graduates for network administrator careers with a 2020 median salary of $84,810.
-Advanced computer engineering degree-holders can land high-paying roles in computer and information systems management, earning a median salary of $151,150 as of 2020.
+For example, a networking specialization qualifies graduates for network administrator careers with a 2021 median salary of $80,600.

 Location also influences industry salaries.
 For example, the BLS lists Washington, California, and Massachusetts as the states with the highest wages for computer hardware engineers.
 Meanwhile, Kentucky, Tennessee, and Nevada offer some of the lowest average salaries.